Abar Proloy

-Abar Proloy is a 2023 Bengali crime thriller web series written and directed by Raj Chakraborty and produced by Raj Chakraborty Entertainment and Subhashree Ganguly.
+Abar Proloy is a 2023 Bengali-language action thriller web series written and directed by Raj Chakraborty and produced by Raj Chakraborty Entertainment and Subhashree Ganguly.
 The show features an ensemble cast including Paran Bandopadhyay, Saswata Chatterjee, Ritwick Chakraborty, June Maliah, Koushani Mukherjee, Gaurav Chakrabarty, Sohini Sengupta.
-The series serves as a spin-off of the 2013 film Proloy and was released on the ZEE5 OTT platform on 11 August 2023.'
+The series serves as a spin-off of the 2013 film Proloy.
+The first season was released on the ZEE5 OTT platform on 11 August 2023,' followed by a second season released on 27 February 2026.

 Plot

+Season 1

 The story of Abar Proloy is set in the Sundarban forest in West Bengal part.
 The story starts in 2004, revolving around a critical problem arising in the Sundarban where a group of teenage boys manipulate young girls and women by luring them into a trap of love.
 The gang subsequently traffics the women to other states, leading to a surge in women trafficking in Sundarban.
 In response to this issue, special crime branch officer Animesh Datta, portrayed by Saswata Chatterjee, takes on the responsibility of rescuing the trapped girls and putting an end to the violence.

+Season 2

+The second season shifts the setting to the urban landscape of Kolkata.
+The narrative focuses on Animesh Datta investigating a series of high-profile gold heists executed by a criminal syndicate.
+The perpetrators leave a signature known as Netaji's Salute at the crime scenes, leading to an investigation into a wider conspiracy involving political corruption.